storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, Windows 8.1, Windows Phone 8.1, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-This plugin version uses a special native C library to provide significant performance and memory usage improvements on Android.
+This plugin version uses a special Android NDK sqlite database access library (C-language implementation) to provide significant performance and memory usage improvements on the Android platform.

 This plugin version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or commercial license options and includes components available under the MIT and Apache 2.0 licenses listed in [LICENSE.md](./LICENSE.md).
 Contact for commercial license: <sales@litehelpers.net>